NativeScript/developer-day-workshop/src/chapters/chapter4.md

 }
 ```

-Your data is now being saved, but it’s up to you to determine how load this data when the application loads.
+Your data is now being saved, but it’s up to you to determine how to load this data when the application loads.
 A challenge!

 <div class="exercise-end"></div>